MieszkoGulinski/goxades/README.md

 Previously, the hash of signed properties was always calculated using SHA-1 algorithm, which is not compatible with [Polish KSeF API](https://github.com/CIRFMF/ksef-docs/blob/main/auth/podpis-xades.md).
 The API requires the hash of signed properties to be calculated using SHA-256.

-The modification to `goxades` is to use the hash function specified by the user in `SigningContext` for hashing the signed properties.
+The modification to `goxades` is to allow user to configure the function to hash the signed properties by `ctx.SignedPropertiesHash` option, and if it's unspecified, use the hash function from `ctx.Hash`.
+This way, if the user uses SHA-256 for other parts of the signature, SHA-256 will be used for the signed properties too.

 ## Installation